ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **COOLDOWN/INNOVATION SPRINTS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.083.png)**

 When using a regular cadence like sprints, the major peril teams find themselves in is the expectation that a sprint will finish, features will be shipped, and the team can immediately shift to the next set of features.
-Due to the accumulation of debt and need to iterate on product features, that is simply not possible to sustain. ere has to be either continuous or periodic time set aside to pay for debt.
+Due to the accumulation of debt and need to iterate on product features, that is simply not possible to sustain.
+There has to be either continuous or periodic time set aside to pay for debt.

 A common practice for periodically paying down debt is the notion of a